rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 - ``-b``: The bin size (resolution) for the analysis.
 - ``-s``: Species name.
 - ``-c``: Path to the folder ``chromSizes`` with trailing slash at the end ``/``.
-- ``--save_each``: Set to 1 to save each single contact matrix, 0 otherwise.
+- ``--save_each``: Set to 1 to save each single contact matrix (for hg38, 576 matrices in total), 0 otherwise.
 - ``-p``: Number of parallel threads to use.
 It has to be less or equal than the number of chromosomes of your species.
-If you do not have a multi-core machine, insert 1 here (note that it may take a long time at higher resolutions).
+If you do not have a multi-core machine, insert 1 here (note that it takes longer time at higher resolutions).

 **The following output files are generated:**

 - ``HiCtool_1mb_matrix_global_observed.txt``, the global matrix saved using a compressed format ([see here for more details](/tutorial/HiCtool_compressed_format.md)).
 - ``HiCtool_1mb_matrix_global_observed_tab.txt``, the global matrix saved in tab separated format.
 This matrix will be used in the next section to normalize the data, since Hi-Corrector required the input data in a tab separated format.
-- ``info.txt``, which contains the number of rows of the global matrix and the average rowsum.
+- ``info.txt``, which contains the number of rows of the global matrix and the average rowsum (also printed in the console).

 ### 2.1.
 Extracting single contact matrices